RBMHTechnology/vind/docs/blog/posts/2017-10-09_vind_-_information_discovery_for_java.md

 BeanSearchResult<Post> result = server.execute(search, Post.class);
 ```

-That's it, your applications now includes a simple search functionality.
+That's it.
+Your applications now includes a simple search functionality.
-Of your course, Vind can do much more things, but we follow a simple paradigm:
+Of course, Vind can do much more things, but we follow a simple paradigm:

 > No expert?
 No problem!
 Which means: easy things should be easy to do.

-So if your applications has more sophisticated requirements on ID, Vind can still support
+So if your application has more sophisticated requirements on ID, Vind can still support
-many of them whereby the code may be more complex.
+many of them, whereby the code may be more complex.
 But we still try to keep it simple ;)

 ## Mhh, Vind - interesting.
 But what's its real power?

 Vind does not only provide you with annotation based indexing and simple search facilities.
-It is rather meant to support you with the whole *Information Discovery* environment, that includes also logging,
+It is rather meant to support you with the whole *Information Discovery* environment, that also includes logging,
 adaption, evolution, and recommendation.
 This stack shows all the components that are planned
 for Vind.